mcserverhosting-net/sitev2/content/faqs/choosing_your_server_type_vanilla.md

 ---
+title: Vanilla
-title: Choosing Your Server Type - Vanilla
+faqs: ["Choosing Your Server Type"]
-# FAQ: Vanilla Minecraft Servers
-faqs: ["Server Management"]
 ---

 Vanilla Minecraft servers are the most basic form of server hosting and an excellent starting point for beginners.
 This FAQ will cover what a Vanilla server is, its benefits, and some limitations.